-3 DAY OVERNIGHT CANOE HIRE TRIP FROM HEREFORD TO SYMONDS YAT
+3 DAY OVERNIGHT CANOE HIRE ADVENTURE FROM HEREFORD TO SYMONDS YAT

 Day 1 - Hereford to Hoarwithy - 17miles